jeffhandley/QuickReactions/_tutorial/19-isomorphic.md

 title: Reaching Isomorphic Goal
 step: 19
 ---
-&gt; isomorphic
+> isomorphic
-&gt;
+>
-&gt; ADJECTIVE
+> ADJECTIVE
-&gt; corresponding or similar in form and relations.
+> corresponding or similar in form and relations.

 With React apps, people have been using the term 'isomorphic' to describe applications that: